 If your insurance settlement does not cover the actual cost of repairs, your claim was underpaid.
-We review it for free and fight for every dollar you are owed.
+We review it for free and pursue every dollar you are owed.

 Most policyholders do not realize their claim was underpaid until they start getting repair estimates.
 Here are the most common warning signs: